josh146/josh146.github.io/content/posts/food-authenticity.md

 correction from a proud Singaporean buried deep in the comments section?[ref]Something I have not touched on in too much detail here, but is still interesting nonetheless, is the difference in how we view European cuisines vs. Asian cuisines.
-Two observations: Asian cuisines have often been treated in a more monolithic fashion than European cuisines, *and* European countries often have institutional power (such as government organization) backing its food and cuisine.[/ref]
+Two observations: Asian cuisines have often been treated in a more monolithic fashion than European cuisines, *and* European countries often have institutional power (such as government organizations) backing its food and cuisine.[/ref]

 ---